Sparkling wine: top bubbles to try in 2025

 Spicy Dishes, White Meats | Riesling Extra Brut Sekt – Vin Winning | Riesling | Extra dry, light bodied, fruity |

-Sparkling wine varieties encompass a wide range of styles.
-One major difference is the level of carbon dioxide: wines like Champagne and Franciacorta showcase fine, persistent bubbles.
-Other sparkling wines feel lighter and fresher.
+Sparkling wine varieties encompass a wide range of styles influenced mainly by the grape varieties used, production methods and the level of carbon dioxide in the bottle: wines like Champagne and Franciacorta showcase fine, persistent bubbles while sparkling wines like Prosecco or Cava feel lighter and fresher.
+Let’s see in detail the varieties and styles:

 Fun fact: the world’s most expensive sparkling wine is the Goût de Diamants Champagne; it comes in a white gold bottle adorned with a 19 carat diamond, priced at around $1.5 million.
 A true collector’s treasure!